carlosperate/ArduinoCore-microbit/docs/dev.md

 Added in [commit b0104aff56a6925d4ffa8a72a56e53208904442a](https://github.com/carlosperate/ArduinoCore-microbit/commit/b0104aff56a6925d4ffa8a72a56e53208904442a):
 - Add Arduino variant folder path to the CMake file list of h and cpp files.

+In commit xxxx:
+- Fixed how Arduino Core libraries are included in the build.

 Other future changes will also be reflected here.

 ### Submodule Patch